AVLI Restaurant in Benitses, Corfu: A Dining Experience to Remember

 The island’s kumquat liqueur captures the fruit’s tangy flavor, while kumquat spoon desserts are traditional preserves enjoyed as a sweet treat.
 These local delicacies highlight Corfu’s unique adaptation of this exotic fruit.

-Easter Traditions and Celebrations
+Easter Unique Traditions and Celebrations

 Corfu easter night 2016